Tonia001-stack/UmujaSafe-App/readme.md

 # 🛡️ UmojaSafe Digital Defense Network

 **UmojaSafe** (Swahili for "Safe Unity") is a community-led, real-time crowdsourcing platform designed to combat targeted online violence, particularly against African women.
 It connects victims of online harassment with verified allies to coordinate rapid reporting and defense efforts.
+DEPLOYED..LIVE AT...........https://umoja-app-git-main-tonias-projects-bcbc801a.vercel.app/

 ---